top of page

 Things are tumultuous in Keswick

-STC: Have ye read “Childe Harold”?
-All the world is talking of it.
-I have not, but from what I hear it is exactly on the plan that I myself had not only conceived six years ago but have the whole scheme drawn out in one of my old memorandum books
+STC: Have ye read “Childe Harold”? humph - all the world is talking of it - I have not, but from what I hear it is exactly on the plan that I myself had not only conceived six years ago but have the whole scheme drawn out in one of my old memorandum books!

 WW: aye - who is this wicked whelp of Fame? - forsooth the varmint has also plagiarised my Tintern Abbey! (frustrated and pacing) - mmm - the true way of dealing with him is to shew that he wants genuine power - talents he has, but they are of a mean order

-WW: Sam - I do wonder sometimes - what with your native hilarity, bizarre wit, and adorable eccentricities that you wouldn't be better served in friendship by his Lordship
+WW: Sam? - I do wonder sometimes - what with your unintentional hilarity, bizarre observations and adorable eccentricities - that you wouldn't be better served in friendship by his Lordship

 STC: ahh! (sighs) - the excessive whoring would exhaust all my resources

-S: His Lordship! pfft! - it is all a comet-ish flashy thing - in the sky - you know what I mean - aided and abetted by ladies of neglectful, boorish husbands.
-Never fear my fellow Keswickians - the Immortal Hill is ours!
+S: His Lordship! pfft! - it is all a comet-ish flashy thing - in the sky - you know what I mean - aided and abetted by ladies of neglectful, boorish husbands (rises, in a somewhat military manner) - never fear my fellow Keswickians - the Immortal Hill is ours!

 WW: Indeed - besides, the man is insane, and will probably end his career in a mad-house.
 I never thought of him anything else since the first fiend-like, wretched productions appeared in public

-S(loud and smugly): mmm - Lord Byron had amused himself with lampooning me - it is a safe game, and he may go on till he is tired.
-Every apprentice in satire and scandal for the last dozen years has tried his hand on me - when he attacks me again, let it be in rhyme.
-For one who has so little command of himself, it will be a great advantage that his temper should be obliged to keep tune!
+S(loud and smugly): Lord Byron had amused himself with lampooning me - it is a safe game, and he may go on till he is tired.
+Every apprentice in satire and scandal for the last dozen years has tried his hand on me - when he attacks me again, let it be in rhyme (sneers) - for one who has so little command of himself, it will be a great advantage that his temper should be obliged to keep tune!

-STC blesses himself - yea, even WW is uneasy
+STC bites his nails - yea, even WW is uneasy

 SCENE 3

-1816 - As a result of the absurd marriage promptings of Augusta and Lady Melbourne - B is now separated, living in Geneva and best pals with a married atheist, his teenaged girlfriend, their child, and her step-sister, expectant with Byron's hastily-conceived offspring
+1816 - as a result of the absurd marriage promptings of Augusta and Lady Melbourne - B is now separated, living in Geneva and best pals with a married atheist, his teenaged girlfriend, their child, and her step-sister, expectant with Byron's impetuously conceived offspring

-B: You'll like Hobby, my dear Snake - he is a sound fellow of dry wit and learning
+B: Hobby will arrive shortly, my dear Snake - you should like him - he is a sound fellow of dry wit and learning

 B: Oy!
-What ten minutes of pleasure costs us hey Shelley! (laughs and puffs cigar)
+What ten minutes of pleasure costs us, Shelley! (laughs and puffs cigar)

-B(raises eyebrow re.
-Shelley's mention of honour): Of course - I shall raise said spawn as my own
+B(frowns re.
+Shelley's mention of honour): I agreed, did I not my dear man, that I shall raise said spawn as my own?

 B: I’ll work those dogs - Fletcher!!!